UloE-G/Athletes-Corner/README.md

 ## Features

-This section goes over the different parts of this project.
-An explaination will be given of what the features provides the user.
+This section covers the different parts of this project and explains what the features provide the user.

 ### Existing Features